Get a free trial of industry-leading VoIP Phone System. Start Now! arrow

 2.Get in touch with your chosen provider

-The next step is to communicate your decision of porting to your chosen provider.
+The next step is to communicate your decision of porting to your chosen business phone service provider.
 You should provide the following information to your vendor so that they can initiate the porting process:

 • List of your phone numbers